PeterPePem/anarchy-skid-list/README.md

 # Noobs

-travis - The best to ever do it.
+TravsF - The best to ever do it.

 Redd - Massive skid who asked mmmax to setup a rat and then raged and threatened to report mmmax to the police when mmmax made it to send to 2 webhooks when he tested it 😂😂😂😂 (also a fake swiper who flexes 1s).